-3. Medicare covers a lot — but some important things are not covered
+Rule No. 3.
+Medicare covers a lot — but some important things are not covered.

 Part A covers hospital inpatient care, skilled nursing facility care, and some home healthcare and hospice care.
 Part B covers physicians’ services, service from other healthcare providers, certain therapies, lab tests, home healthcare, durable medical equipment (such as blood sugar monitors, wheelchairs, or crutches), and some preventive services such as screenings and vaccines.
 Lots of other items or treatments are covered (some only under certain conditions), such as artificial limbs, ambulance services, hospice care, mental-health care, and transplants.